-94% of UWTSD’s Classics students agreed that the course is intellectually stimulating – NSS 2017.
+100% of UWTSD’s Classics students agreed that staff are good at explaining things – NSS 2018.

-- Incorporated into our Classics degree are opportunities for study abroad with our partners at Bologna (Italy), Tarragona (Spain) and Hobart and William Smith (USA).
+3. Students have the opportunity to study abroad opportunities with our partners at Bologna (Italy), Tarragona (Spain) and Hobart and William Smith (USA)

 - Media and Publishing